Skip to content

 Inclusion Support

-Paraprofessionals supporting three to five students across an inclusion classroom can track task completion for one student, peer interactions for another, and self-regulation for a third - all during the same class period, all in one place.
+Paraprofessionals supporting three to ten students across an inclusion classroom can track task completion for one student, peer interactions for another, and self-regulation for a third - all during the same class period, all in one place.

 Small Group Instruction